parmaja/p-sard/README.md

     i := i + 5.5;
     //variable i now have 15.5

-    {* First init of the variable define the type *}

-    //Next f is a function or let us say it is an object we can run it.
+Next f is a function or let us say it is an object we can run it.

     f:{
         x := 10;